kbmcconnell/PersonalPrivacyGuide/README.md

 **Consider this:** You post from a fake account on a forum, but you’re on a VPN, so your IP address is masked.
 However, you then place an online order for pizza delivery while still logged into the VPN.
 That IP address is now directly tied to your address and forum post.

 **Takeaway:** A VPN masks your IP address but can still be linked to you based on your online activity.
 This is why disabling things like tracking and third party cookies is useful.
-If anonymity is your goal, check out The Hitchhiker’s Guide.
+If anonymity is your goal, check out [The Hitchhiker’s Guide](https://anonymousplanet.org/guide.htmlw).

 ## Passwords
 Passwords saved in an encrypted app, extension, or software that requires login credentials and 2FA/MFA are safer than in your browser.
 Always change default passwords and avoid reusing passwords.
-CISA best practices guide.
+CISA's [best practices guide](https://www.cisa.gov/secure-our-world/use-strong-passwords).

 ### Passkeys

 If setting up a passkey is an option, choose it over a password.
-More information here.
+More information [here](https://www.passkeys.com/passkey-vs-password).

 ## Password Managers
 **What:** Password managers store login credentials, contact details, secure notes, and more in an encrypted “vault.”